xumzheng/microsoft-graph-docs/api-reference/beta/resources/crosstenantsynchronizationresource.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Contains object and synchronization information about the original object in the source Azure AD tenant the object was synchronized from.
-This information is only populated for objects that are synchronized using Azure AD cross-tenant synchronization.
+Contains origin and synchronization information about a synchronized object from a source Azure AD tenant the object.
+This information is only populated for objects that are synchronized using [Azure AD cross-tenant synchronization](/azure/active-directory/multi-tenant-organizations/cross-tenant-synchronization-overview).

 Inherits from [crossTenantResource](../resources/crosstenantresource.md).